JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 What happens to users vaults now that XAH price went down so their vaults are less collateralized?

 Now that the price went down, users can send back XAI USD or just send XAH in both cases to increase the collateralization of their position.
-While users vaults are undercollateralized every XAH the corresponding user sends back to the hook account doesn't generate new XAI USD, it is just used to increase the vault collateralization to return again to the 200% ratio.
+While users vaults are undercollateralized every XAH the corresponding user sends back to the hook account doesn't generate new XAI USD, it is just used to increase the vault collateralization to return exactly at the 50% ratio again.

 See for example what happened to Alice vault once XAH price went down to 10 XAI USD (so she has a $10 loan-debt position and 1 XAH collateralized that now has $10 value, so his position is at 100% collateralization.
-Remember that a good collateralization ratio should be at 50% (also called 200%, depending on how you calculate it), and the liquidation ratio is set to 83%, which is 33% above the initial ratio.
+Remember that the good collateralization ratio should be exactly at 50% (also called 200%, depending on how you calculate it), and the liquidation ratio is set to 83%, which is 33% above the initial ratio.
 So when she sends XAH to the hook she receives the following response: "Xai: Vault is undercollateralized, absorbing without sending anything."

 She sends 0'001 XAH (far from the amount needed to secure the vault): "Xai: Vault is undercollateralized, absorbing without sending anything."